Claude Code Skill

 REJECT Evidence or structure does not support proceeding

-INSUFFICIENT SIGNAL Input too sparse or contradictory to ground analysis
+INSUFFICIENT SIGNAL Input is too thin or contradictory to analyze

-WRONG TOOL Input is not a pre-commitment decision question
+WRONG TOOL Input is not a real go/no-go decision

-RESIDUAL-RISK-REGISTER Decision already made — produces a forward-looking residual risk register, not a go/no-go verdict
+RESIDUAL-RISK-REGISTER Decision is already made — produces a forward-looking list of remaining risks instead of a go/no-go verdict